|Monthly Tech-Tip |

 A pyramid-shaped ceramic device made by Orton Ceramics, it is used to quantify the amount of heat delivered by a kiln.
 These devices are formulated from different mineral mixtures and numbered accordingly.
 They are placed in a kiln so they can be viewed during firing.
 When used actively they are closely monitored and the firing is terminated accordingly.
 Of course, the vast majority of manufacturers and potters use electronic controllers to fire nowadays, but cones are important to this also.
 They are used passively, the state of the cone is used as a guide by which to edit the firing schedule for the next time or calibrate the electronic controller.

 Hermann Seger studied the melt dynamics of oxide compounds and made the first cones.
 Edward Orton followed and laid the ground work for the cones we use today.
 Shown below is a fragment of an Orton cone chart (showing temperatures common traditional ceramics).
 As you can see, the cones bend at different temperatures according to rate of temperature rise.
 Hence, rather than measuring temperature, cones quantify the combined effects of time and temperature (their correct use, of course, depends on a slow enough rate of rise that the kiln fires evenly and all ware is permeated by the heat).

 A booklet from the Edward Orton Jr. Ceramic Foundation that details the pyrotechnical theories of how cones operate.
-It set me straight on the value of cone plaques (setters) and self supporting cones.
 It cites the amount of variation possible when cones are improperly set and contained several other revelations.
 For example, it had a small diagram which parallels cone-bend to degrees of temperature increase.
 This diagram showed that by the time a cone reaches three o'clock (3:00), it has travelled through 80% of the temperature range from start-of-bend to touching down.
 This meant that a cone 6 at 3:00 should be interpreted as 5.8.
 At 1:00, it is already 50% complete, that would be 5.5.
 Thus it is clear that a cone is most sensitive and best readable when it nears the end of its travel.